top of page

 Virtual (telehealth-based with HIPAA-compliant tools)

-Disclaimer: All coaching sessions are educational and motivational in nature, focusing on lifestyle, behavior changes, and wellness goals.
-We are not intended to give medical diagnose or treatment.
-Please consult with a qualified healthcare provider for any medical concerns, diagnosis, or treatment.
+Disclaimer: All coaching services are educational and supportive in nature and focus on lifestyle awareness, behavior change, and personal wellness goals.
+These services do not provide medical advice, diagnosis, or treatment, and are not a substitute for licensed medical care.
+Individuals are encouraged to consult with a qualified healthcare provider regarding any medical concerns, diagnoses, or treatment decisions.

 bottom of page